SRA TRANSPARENCY RULES

 In general, our fees are likely to depend on the work that is undertaken.
 The following are just some examples.

-In dealing with a divorce itself, (not including any financial aspects or child arrangements), fixed prices are available for the divorce itself.
+In dealing with a divorce itself, (not including any financial aspects or child arrangements), fixed prices are available for the divorce application.

 If you are divorcing someone

-If you initiate the divorce you will be known as the petitioner.
-Your lawyer will need to prepare the divorce petition and certain other paperwork on your behalf.
-If you are initiating the divorce you will be asked to pay the Court fee, if you are the petitioner and you do not qualify for a Fee Exemption or Remission.
+If you initiate the divorce you will also have to pay the Court fee, if you do not qualify for a Fee Exemption or Remission.
 In many cases we can claim a remission so that a reduced contribution is payable towards from the court fee, depending upon your income and assets.
-Aside from the court fee for the person beginning divorce proceedings we do this work for a fixed fee of £360, which includes the VAT.
+Aside from the court fee for the person beginning divorce proceedings we can do this work for a fixed fee of £360, which includes VAT.

 Exemption from court fees

-The courts levy a fee, currently £550.00.
+In addition to our own fixed fee, the courts levy a fee, currently £592.00.
 You may be able to claim an exemption from the court fees, depending upon your income and assets, we can advise you about this and complete the relevant form on your behalf to claim the exemption or remission from the court saying.

 If someone is divorcing you

 If you are the respondent in a divorce (your spouse has initiated divorce proceedings) and where the divorce is uncontested by you we offer a fixed fee of £150 to handle the divorce on your behalf.
 This includes our fees and VAT on our fees.
-You do not have to pay Court fees.
+You do not have to pay any Court fees if you are the respondent.

-We deal with transfers of houses in connection with divorce proceedings, e.g., where the property is transferred from joint names into one parties' name as part of the financial settlement.
+We do NOT deal with Residential Conveyancing as freestanding work or for Mortgage Lenders.
+We only deal with transfers of houses in connection with divorce proceedings, e.g., where the property is transferred from joint names into one parties' name as part of the financial settlement.

 Transfer of equity of a freehold residential property